-Uber’s position is that it does not employ its drivers and that it merely provides a technology platform that links drivers to potential customers.
-Uber maintains their relationship to their drivers is a commercial one and any issues arising between the parties is subject to an arbitration clause that each driver must accept on the app prior to beginning work.
-This mandatory arbitration clause requires all disputes between Uber and its drivers to be referred to a private arbitrator in Amsterdam and subject to the laws of Netherlands.
+On the broader issues raised in this case, Uber’s position is that it does not employ its drivers and that it merely provides a technology platform that links drivers to potential customers.
+Uber maintains that its relationship to drivers is a commercial one and issues arising between the parties are subject to an arbitration clause that each driver must accept on the app prior to beginning work.
+This mandatory arbitration clause requires all disputes between Uber and its drivers to be referred to a private arbitrator in Amsterdam and subject to the laws of the Netherlands.

-The ESA already provides workers with a right to file a complaint and have it investigated by an employment standards officer which constitutes a benefit for employees under the Act.
-Since the ESA expressly prohibits the waiving of, or contracting out of, a statutory benefit, the Uber arbitration clause, which had the effect of doing just that, was ruled invalid.
+The Court held that the arbitration clause did an “end run” on the provisions of the ESA by forcing them to settle disputes in an expensive and far off location despite the fact that the ESA provides a more readily available dispute resolution mechanism.
+The ESA provides workers with a right to file a complaint and have it investigated by an employment standards officer which constitutes a benefit for employees under the Act.
+Since the ESA expressly prohibits the waiving of, or contracting out of, a statutory benefits, the Uber arbitration clause, which had the effect of doing just that, was ruled invalid.

 The court acknowledged the importance of the issues being raised by the gig economy for all Ontarians.
-Determining whether individuals, in similar work as the Uber drivers, are properly considered independent contractors or employees, and as such, privy to the protections of the ESA has significant and increasing public policy implications for all Ontarians.
-Consequently, the Court believes that issues this critical to the lives of all Ontarians should be decided in Ontario.
+Determining whether individuals, in similar work as the Uber drivers, are properly considered independent contractors or employees, and, as such, entitled to the protections of the ESA has significant and increasing public policy implications.
+Consequently, the Court held that this important should be decided in Ontario.